-The sensation of speed decreases in the course of driving and drivers always change their speed less than is necessary when they need to reduce or increase it.
+Moreover, the sensation of speed decreases in the course of driving and drivers always change their speed less than is necessary when they need to reduce [...] it.
+This is particularly the case at points of transition, namely when there are changes either at the level of the road environment or when the rules of the road require it;